shapeshed/flim.shapeshed.com/src/_posts/the-commoditisation-of-hack-days.md

 > We want to create something that gets the widest possible audience.

-So in one day it is inferred is that something with marketing relevance for the business need to be created.
+So in one day it is inferred is that something with marketing relevance for the business needs to be created.

 ## Hack days and corporations